jeffwongqy/Uniform-Singapore-Energy-Price-2025/README.md

 The dataset was then divided into training and testing subsets using a time-series split approach, ensuring that temporal ordering was preserved.

-This feature engineering process allowed the Random Forest and BiLSTM model to learn both trend and volatility characteristics from the time series.
+This feature engineering process allowed the Random Forest and BiLSTM models to learn both trend and volatility characteristics from the time series.

 ## 6.0 Random Forest Regressor
+A Random Forest Regressor was trained using the engineered features.
+Hyperparameter tuning was performed using GridSearchCV with TimeSeriesSplit cross-validation.
+Parameters such as the number of estimators, maximum tree depth, minimum samples per split, and minimum samples per leaf were optimized.

+The Random Forest model was selected because of its ability to model non-linear relationships and interaction between features without requiring strong statistical assumptions.

 ## 7.0 BiLSTM Regressor